 The short answer is yes.
 Chapter 13 mortgage refinancing is attainable, but difficult to achieve.
-In order to successfully refinance a Chapter 13 loan you must:
+To successfully refinance a Chapter 13 loan you must:

 Detailed Preparation